 Toggle: English / Spanish

 Gastroschisis repair is surgery to correct a birth defect that causes an opening in the skin and muscles covering the belly (abdominal wall).
-The opening allows intestines and sometimes other organs to bulge outside the belly.
+The opening allows the intestines and sometimes other organs to bulge outside the belly.

 Abdominal wall defect repair